psantos10/shareable_ex/README.md

 # ShareableEx

+Another [Medium](https://medium.com/) like Blogging Platform.

-To start your Phoenix app:
+To start your ShareableEx app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`